Icelk/icelk.dev/public/articles/search-engine.md

 This provides an easy way to use this search engine on your site.

 To give clients access to the data, I thought it'd be best to use an API.
-Then, you (the JS programmer) can call the API and implement the frontend yourself.
+Then, you (the JS programmer), can call the API and implement the frontend yourself.
 The response is in JSON and documented at [my API reference](/api/#search).

 Aside from returning the data, it also manages the index, both creating it on startup (it takes only ~20ms for this whole site.
 Even with [a massive article](beginner-programming.))